benidevo/MiniCon/README.md

 # MiniCon

-**MiniCon** is a lightweight container implementation in Python that demonstrates core virtualization concepts from ["Operating Systems: Three Easy Pieces" by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau](https://pages.cs.wisc.edu/~remzi/OSTEP/).
-This project is designed for **educational purposes only** to help understand the underlying mechanisms of containers.
+**MiniCon** is a lightweight container implementation in Python that demonstrates core virtualization concepts from ["Operating Systems: Three Easy Pieces" by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau](https://pages.cs.wisc.edu/~remzi/OSTEP/) to help understand the underlying mechanisms of containers.

-## ⚠️ Work in Progress
+## ⚠️ Not for Production

-This project is currently under active development and is not intended for production use.
-Many core features are still being implemented.
+This project is **not intended for production use**.
+It demonstrates container fundamentals with security best practices for safe learning environments.

 ## Overview

 MiniCon provides a minimal container runtime that focuses on:

-- Process isolation using Linux namespaces
+- **Process isolation** using Linux namespaces (PID, Mount, UTS, User)
-- Filesystem isolation with mount namespaces
+- **Filesystem isolation** with secure mount operations
-- Resource constraints using cgroups
+- **Resource constraints** using cgroups
-- Simple container lifecycle management
+- **Secure container lifecycle management** with input validation
+- **Clean architecture** for understanding container internals

-## Educational Objectives
+## Learning Objectives

-This project aims to provide hands-on experience with:
+This project provides hands-on experience with:

-- PID namespace isolation
-- Mount namespace isolation
-- UTS namespace isolation
-- Filesystem containerization
-- Basic resource limiting
+- **Linux namespace types**: PID, Mount, UTS, and User namespaces
+- **Secure containerization**: Input validation and safe system operations
-- Container state management
+- **Filesystem isolation**: chroot and mount namespace management
+- **Resource management**: Memory limits and cgroup controls
+- **Container lifecycle**: Creation, execution, monitoring, and cleanup
+- **Security principles**: Preventing shell injection and path traversal attacks

 ## Requirements